Sen. Tim Scott hits back at Durbin for complaining of 'token' approach to police reform

 Meanwhile, Scott's Twitter rebuttal Wednesday hit a sensitive point for Democrats, as their decision to wear the garments touched off controversy.
 A USA Today fact check even noted that kente cloth, centuries ago, was “worn by the Asante people of Ghana, who were involved in the West African slave trade.”
 However, the same fact check noted that despite those ties to slavery, “it is more widely recognized as a modern symbol of pride in African American culture and pride in cultural ties to West Africa.”

-Fox News' Marisa Schultz and The Associated Press contributed to this report.
+Fox News' Chad Pergram and Marisa Schultz and The Associated Press contributed to this report.